- See Also

 Unlike the majors, OHBs take place sporadically - and always by a suggestion in the chat containing the words: "can anyone host an OHB?"
 Mind you that this request doesn't always work, because...

-To host an OHB for a specific format, a BotBr must have participated in at least 7 OHBs of that specific format and earned the badge of said format.
-As of June 6, 2017, Mighty BotBrs that have 7 or more badges on their belt, as well as any Ascended BotBr, can host any format available on the site.
+To host an OHB for a specific format, a BotBr must have participated in at least 7 majors or OHBs of that specific format and earned the badge of said format.
+As of June 6, 2017, Mighty BotBrs that have 7 or more format badges on their belt, as well as any Ascended BotBr, can host any format available on the site.
 There is also a 750 boon

 deposit required.
 If fewer than 3 BotBrs participate in the OHB, the deposit will not be returned.
 At all.
 Don't even ask, BotB's gonna get greedy at you. >:(